ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 To see this, suppose
 $$f,g\colon(X,M,N)\to(X',M',N')$$
-are [[measurable maps]] that are equal (respectively weakly equal, as defined below) almost everywhere.
+are [[measurable maps]] that are equal almost everywhere.

 Suppose that
 $$h\colon(X'',M'',N'')\to(X',M',N')$$
 is a measurable map.
-If composition is to be compatible with equality almost everywhere, then $f\circ h$ would have to be equal (respectively weakly equal) to $g\circ h$ almost everywhere.
+If composition is to be compatible with equality almost everywhere, then $f\circ h$ would have to be equal to $g\circ h$ almost everywhere.
 However,
 $$[f\circ h\ne g\circ h]=h^{-1}[f\ne g].$$
 Although $[f\ne g]$ is subnegligible,